JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

       long renderTime = (System.currentTimeMillis() - startTime) / 1000;
       ```

-   1. Adds the current renter time to the total time of all renders.
+   1. Adds the current render time to the total time of all renders.

       ```java
       _totalTime.add(renderTime);
       ```

-   1. Increments the number of time the portlet has rendered.
+   1. Increments the total number of portlet renders.

       ```java
       _count.increment();